honeycombio/academy-browser-instrumentation-course/content-scripts/video-how-frontend-tracing-works.md

 **[Audio]** "Here's where it gets powerful for frontend engineers: Your trace doesn't end when the fetch call starts.
 It connects to what happens next on the backend."

 **[Visual]** Highlight trace context: `trace_id`, `span_id`, `service.name`, user-defined fields.
-**[Audio]** "Each event carries trace context, so when the user's button click triggers backend processing, they are stitched together into a single trace.
+**[Audio]** "Each trace carries trace context, so when the user interacts and triggers backend processing, all spans stitched together into a single trace.
 That's end-to-end tracing."

 **[Visual]** Bullet points appearing on screen with checkmarks:
-• Traces give you one user's complete journey for each request
+• Traces show a user's complete end-to-end journey through a web frontend from a single request
 • Spans capture each step with full context
 • Structured telemetry lets you ask specific questions
 • Frontend and backend are part of the same story, represented by a trace
-**[Audio]** "Let's recap: Traces give you one user's complete journey for each click event.
-Spans capture each step with full context.
+**[Audio]** "Let's recap: a trace span captures each step along the way with its duration and full context.
 Structured telemetry lets you ask specific questions instead of guessing.
-And your frontend spans connect to backend spans — giving you the full story from click to response."
+And your frontend spans connect to backend spans — giving you the full story from user interaction to response."